Are you struggling to really track lineage?

 From Data Lineage to Business Traceability

-Initially driven by compliance requirements, such as BCBS 239, business has become increasingly aware of the critical importance of lineage to understanding the source of data and delivering well understood and trusted reports.
+Initially driven by compliance requirements, such as BCBS 239, the business has become increasingly aware of the critical importance of lineage to understanding the source of data and delivering well-understood and trusted reports.

 However, the technically oriented views of lineage often do not support business users who require a simplified understanding that allows them to understand at a glance that data is sourced from the right place and is an accurate representation of the source.

-Pioneered by business oriented vendors, such as our partner, Collibra, business traceability diagrams are designed to add business context to data lineage – allowing users to answer questions such as “where does my data come from?
+Pioneered by business-oriented vendors, such as our partner, Precisely, data catalogues are designed to add business context to data lineage – allowing users to answer questions such as “Where does my data come from?
 What policies were used?
 What standards are applied?”

 ETL provides an incomplete picture

-- As described above, business traceability adds business context to ETL processes.
-This context may also include manually captured steps in an ETL process – for example there may be cases where human are required to intervene and edit data or add data points from the source to meet specific criteria.
+1. As described above, business traceability adds business context to ETL processes.
+This context may also include manually captured steps in an ETL process – for example, there may be cases where humans are required to intervene and edit data or add data points from the source to meet specific criteria.
 These manual edits cannot be detected by an ETL process and must be manually added to complete a lineage view

-- In many environments, formal ETL processes may call stored procedures, or other database level code, in order to perform transformations or aggregations.
+2. In many environments, formal ETL processes may call stored procedures, or other database-level code, in order to perform transformations or aggregations.
 This code is not typically included in a lineage view

-- Finally, many organisations sit with multiple ETL tools for different purposes – maybe using one of the big vendors for their data warehouse, a specialist like Syncsort Connect for Hadoop, and combinations of SQL code or Microsoft SSIS for departmental work.
+3. Finally, many organisations sit with multiple ETL tools for different purposes – maybe using one of the big vendors for their data warehouse, a specialist like Precisely Connect for Hadoop, and combinations of SQL code or Microsoft SSIS for departmental work.

 Automation is key